In this article, I have listed six AutoCAD text related features which can be used to make your CAD workflow more productive.

 Using this express tool you can convert single or multiple lines of text (DTEXT) into Mtext with a single click.
 Type TXT2MTXT on the command line and press enter, select text from your drawing and press enter again.
 Your old text lines will be deleted and it will be replaced with single Mtext.

 Do you have questions related to this tip?
-Let me know in comments below.
+Let us know in comments below.